 5.8.12.
 Scoring: The result of the flight is stated as the time in seconds and hundredths of seconds obtained by each competitor.
-For the purpose of calculating the result of the round or group (see paragraph 5.8.16), the competitor's result is converted this way:
+For the purpose of calculating the result of the round or group the competitor's result is converted this way: